Hungarian Revolution of 1956: International

 Meanwhile, as the 1950s drew to a close the events in Hungary produced fractures within the Communist political parties of Western European countries.
 In San Marino, some moderate Socialist members of a Socialist-Communist coalition government broke their alliance with the Communists, who failed to condemn the Soviet Union's repression of the Hungarians.
 This schism resulted in a perfect 30–30 split in the council that paralyzed the government and led to the fatti di Rovereta, a constitutional crisis which resulted in the victory of a new democratic government and brought the twelve years of communist rule in San Marino to an end.
 The Italian Communist Party (PCI) suffered a split.
 According to the official newspaper of the PCI, l'Unità, most ordinary members and the Party leadership, including Palmiro Togliatti and Giorgio Napolitano, supported the actions of the Soviet Union in suppressing the uprising.
 However, Giuseppe Di Vittorio, chief of the communist trade union CGIL, spoke out against the leadership's position, as did prominent party members Antonio Giolitti, Loris Fortuna, and many others influential in the Communist Party.
 Pietro Nenni of the Italian Socialist Party, a close ally of the PCI, opposed the Soviet intervention as well.
 Napolitano, elected in 2006 as President of the Italian Republic, wrote in his 2005 political autobiography that he regretted his justification of Soviet action in Hungary, stating at the time he believed that party unity and the leadership of Soviet Communism was more important.

 The Communist Party of Great Britain (CPGB) suffered the loss of thousands of party members following the events in Hungary.
 Though Peter Fryer, correspondent for the CPGB newspaper The Daily Worker, reported on the violent suppression of the uprising, his dispatches were heavily censored by the party leadership.
-Upon his return from Hungary Fryer resigned from the paper.
-He was later expelled by the Communist Party.
+Fryer subsequently resigned from the newspaper.
+He was expelled by the Communist Party.

 In France, moderate communists, such as historian Emmanuel Le Roy Ladurie, resigned, questioning the French Communist Party's policy of supporting Soviet actions.
 The French philosopher and writer Albert Camus wrote an open letter, The Blood of the Hungarians, criticising the West's lack of action.
-Even Jean-Paul Sartre, still a determined Communist, criticised the Soviets in his article Le Fantôme de Staline, in Situations VII.
-Left communists were particularly supportive of the revolution.
+Jean-Paul Sartre, still a determined Communist, criticised the Soviets in his article Le Fantôme de Staline, in Situations VII.